A cliff walk to Blackstone Point and Dartmouth Castle

 About the walk

-Today pleasure craft and the tourist industry have taken over in a big way – the annual Royal Regatta has been a major event since 1822 – but Dartmouth has lost none of its charm.
-One of its attractions is that there are all sorts of ways of getting there: by bus, using the town's park-and-ride scheme, by river, on a steamer from Totnes, by sea, on a coastal trip from Torbay, by steam train, from Paignton or on foot along the coast path.
+Dartmouth seems to have everything.
+The town has a rich and illustrious history and, with its smaller sister Kingswear on the opposite shore, occupies a commanding position on the banks of the Dart.
+With its sheltered, deep-water harbour it developed as a thriving port and shipbuilding town from the 12th century.
+By the 14th century it enjoyed a flourishing wine trade, and benefited from the profits of piracy for generations.
+Today, pleasure craft and the tourist industry have taken over in a big way – the annual Royal Regatta has been a major event since 1822 – but Dartmouth has lost none of its charm.
+One of its attractions is that there are all sorts of ways of getting there: by bus, using the town’s park-and-ride scheme, by river, on a steamer from Totnes, by sea, on a coastal trip from Torbay, by steam train, from Paignton or on foot along the coast path.
+Now cared for by English Heritage, 15th-century Dartmouth Castle enjoys an exceptionally beautiful position at the mouth of the Dart.

 Dartmouth is crammed with good places to eat: you’ll find posh fish and chips at Rockfish Seafood and Chips on the South Embankment and, at The Seahorse, you can have seafood and meat cooked over charcoal.
-The latter also offers a personal pick-up service... by launch.

 Walk directions

 Turn left; there are lovely views west to Start Point and east towards the Day Beacon above Kingswear.
-The coast path runs a little inland from the cliff edge, but you can walk out towards gorse-covered Warren Point (given to the National Trust in 1970).
+The coast path runs a little inland from the cliff edge, but you can walk out towards gorse-covered Warren Point (given to the National Trust in 1970)

 From Warren Point follow the coast to pass above Western Combe Cove (with steps down to the sea) and then Combe Point (take care – it's a long drop to the sea from here).

 Rejoin the coast path through an open gateway in a wall and follow it above Shinglehill Cove.
 The path follows a combe inland to pass a pond, then bears right along the back of Willow Cove.
-Keep along the field-edge, then through light woodland, climbing steeply to a gate.
+Keep along the field edge, then through light woodland, climbing steeply to a gate.
 Follow the yellow arrow ahead to reach a footpath post, then turn sharp right down the valley, bearing right at the bottom to a stile (Compass Cove right).

 Turn left, soon crossing a high footbridge over an inlet, and continue towards Blackstone Point.
 The path runs along the side of the estuary through deciduous woodland.

 The path meets a surfaced lane opposite Compass Cottage; turn right steeply downhill.
 Follow coast path signs right to zig-zag steeply down to Sugary Cove, then climb steps and pass picnic tables to reach a turning area.
-Turn right down steps to reach the castle and cafe.
+Turn right down steps to reach the castle and café.

 The path runs along the top of a field and through a five-bar gate on to a green lane.
 Go through a gate and the farmyard at Little Dartmouth and ahead on a tarmac lane to the car park.